basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ### Extended Query

 You can extend the query beyond the primary key and use secondary columns to filter results.
-In this example, we are extending our query to filter based on the `temperature` column:
+In this example, we are extending our query to filter based on `temperature`:

 ```
 select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and region = 'South Atlantic' and state = 'South Carolina' and temperature > 27.0